-Spread betting in the AHL — commonly listed as the puck line — typically sets the line at 1.5 goals, mirroring the NHL format.
-The favorite must win by two or more goals to cover, while the underdog can lose by a single goal and still cash the ticket.
-Unlike football or basketball spreads, where lines shift across a wide range of point values, hockey's low-scoring nature keeps the puck line anchored at 1.5 in nearly all matchups, with the odds adjusting on either side to reflect the perceived gap between teams.
+Spread betting in the AHL — commonly listed as the puck line — typically centers on a 1.5-goal margin, similar to NHL conventions.
+The favorite must win by two or more goals to cover, while the underdog can lose by one and still cash a ticket.
+Unlike football or basketball where spreads shift across multiple numbers, hockey's low-scoring nature keeps the line anchored at 1.5 in the vast majority of AHL games.
+Adjustments come through the odds attached to each side rather than movement in the spread itself, making the juice on these lines the primary variable bettors need to scrutinize.

 Spreads Vig Rankings